South Africa's president visits flood sites with death toll at 78 and expected to climb

 “Others tried to hold or climb onto something, but it would break and they ended up dead,” Vuso said.
 "That is why you are seeing people still getting recovered and others are yet to be found.”

-Bodies were found by search and rescue teams up to 2 kilometers (more than a mile) away from where the victims were believed to have been during the flooding.
-The rain had stopped and much of the floodwater was subsiding.
+Bodies were found by search teams up to 2 kilometers (more than a mile) away from where the victims were believed to have been during the flooding.

 Authorities were appealing for residents to report missing people so rescuers could get a better idea of how many people they were still looking for, Cooperative Governance and Traditional Affairs Minister Velenkosini Hlabisa, who led a national government team deployed to the province earlier in the week, said on national broadcaster SABC late Thursday.